tips on how-to

 On the second day of Christmas, my true love said to me, “Avoid overloading outlets… only plug one device… into each!”
 Continue reading Don’t Be Shocked What The Holidays Bring!

-Identifying Male and Female
+Male & Female Indicators

 Coiled VS. Coiled